Research Conducted by Protiviti and North Carolina State University’s ERM Initiative

 - Strategic risks the organisation faces that may affect the validity of its strategy for the pursuit of growth opportunities

 - Operational risks that might affect key operations of the organisation in executing its strategy

 Manufacturing and Distribution Industry Group – Top Risks for 2016

 Not surprisingly, economic conditions rank as the top risk issue for the Manufacturing and Distribution industry group.
 In fact, industry board members and C-suite executives rank this at its highest level of significance in the past three years of the survey.
-Global markets remain in turmoil, which has an especially strong impact on these organizations.
+Global markets remain in turmoil, which has an especially strong impact on these organisations.
 With the threat of another recession on the horizon during our survey period, board members and executives are concerned.